 My name is Steven Rinehart.
 I am a registered patent attorney residing in Davis County.
 I obtained my Juris Doctorate from the University of Utah College of Law in 2003, and did my undergraduate work at Brigham Young University (BYU) in Provo, Utah.
 Before becoming a lawyer, I started and sold several Internet companies.
 I am also a weekend talk show host on K-Talk (AM 630), where I discuss issues of Utah culture, politics, history and religion.
 I have interviewed politicians like Rocky Anderson, Rob Bishop, Mark Shurtleff, Jason Chaffetz, Nancy Workman, and authors like Richard Lyman Bushman.
 I am a concealed-weapons permit holder and a pilot.
 Once upon a time I received my Eagle Scout.
-I have served as a state and county Republican delegate, and have seen the ups and downs of the GOP.
+I have served as a state and county Republican delegate, and have seen the ups and downs of different bills.

 | MY VIEWS ON THE LEGISLATURE |

 Most of our legislators are great people; however, some of Utah's legislators are so anxious to avoid the appearance of provincialism that they push unexplainable bills that do everything from give in-state tuition and drivers' licenses to illegal immigrants to hate speech protection to the homosexual lobby.
 Utah immigration laws are so liberal that even Hilary Clinton and Barack Obama said they would not support them in the Democratic President debates after Elliot Spitzer recommended enacting them in New York.
 I hate to wonder sometimes, but often do, if a few of our legislators are victims of the same conditioning as those who regularly introduce themselves to me around the valley, explaining "I'm from Utah . . . unfortunately," or "I'm from Utah - but I lived in California for two years."